Dagen H

-Dagen H (H-day), today usually called "Högertrafikomläggningen" (lit. 'the right-hand traffic reorganisation'), was on 3 September 1967, the day in which Sweden switched from driving on the left-hand side of the road to the right.
+Dagen H (H-day), today usually called "Högertrafikomläggningen" (lit. 'the right-hand traffic reorganisation'), was on 3 September 1967, the day on which Sweden switched from driving on the left-hand side of the road to the right.
 The "H" stands for "Högertrafik", the Swedish word for right-hand traffic.
 It was by far the largest logistical event in Sweden's history.

 Background

 There were various arguments for the change: